DevExpress-Examples/xaf-how-to-highlight-invalid-properties-when-a-view-is-activated/Readme.md

 # Validation - How to highlight invalid properties when the View is shown

-By default XAF [Validation Module](https://docs.devexpress.com/eXpressAppFramework/113684/validation-module) validates object when a user saves or deletes an object.
-This example demonstrates, how to check rules when a user activates a View, or changes a View's object.
-For that purpose, we created the [ImmediateValidationController.cs](./CS/EFCore/ValidateHighlightEF/ValidateHighlightEF.Module/Controllers/ImmediateValidationController.cs).
+By default, XAF [Validation Module](https://docs.devexpress.com/eXpressAppFramework/113684/validation-module) validates an object when a user saves or deletes an object.
+This example demonstrates how to check rules when a user activates a View or changes a View's object.
+For this purpose, we created the [ImmediateValidationController.cs](./CS/EFCore/ValidateHighlightEF/ValidateHighlightEF.Module/Controllers/ImmediateValidationController.cs).